daylinmorgan/clonmapper/md/methods.md

 Barcodes are amplified from cellular genomes similar to the plasmid library as described above.
 Barcoded cell libraries should be assessed to ensure a sufficiently high diversity at time of initial archival.
 Crucially, any experiments involving barcoded cells should be carried out diligently to prevent population skewing over time.
+The below protocol assumes a high amount of starting material (2 \unit{\ug}) in order to sample ~300,000 cells.
+However, it's possible to amplify from a smaller starting amount of gDNA by increasing the total number of cycles from 20.

 For primer sequences see \hyperref[tab:oligos]{\textbf{Oligonucleotides}}.
 For pre-generated stage 2 sequences containing i5/i7 adapters see